-While AMCAS will accept transcripts that are not attached to AMCAS Transcript Request Forms, AMCAS is not responsible for transcripts that cannot be matched to your application due to the omission of an AMCAS Transcript Request Form.
+While AMCAS will accept transcripts that are not accompanied by an AMCAS Transcript Request Form, AMCAS is not responsible for transcripts that cannot be matched to your application due to the omission of an AMCAS Transcript Request Form.
 AMCAS strongly encourages you to utilize these forms.
-Any time you request an official transcript for AMCAS, be sure to note that this form should be attached to the transcript when it is sent.
+Any time you request an official transcript for AMCAS, be sure to inform the registrar that the AMCAS Transcript Request Form should be attached to the transcript when it is sent.

-We also strongly recommend that you request personal copies of your transcripts for your use in completing the Course Work section of your application.
-As no changes will be made for transcript discrepancies identified after your application completes AMCAS processing, please review each transcript carefully to be certain that:
+We also strongly recommend that you request personal copies of your official transcript(s) for your use in completing the Course Work section of your application.
+Please review each transcript carefully to be certain that:

-- All course work to-date is listed and accurate. - Any narrative evaluations received instead of grades are attached to your record. - All final grades are reported correctly.

-- All final grade changes have been clearly recorded. - Any list of other institutions attended is correct and complete.
+- All coursework to date is listed and accurate. - Any narrative evaluations received instead of grades are attached to your record. - All final grades are reported correctly. - All final grade changes have been recorded clearly. - Any list of other institutions attended is correct and complete.